-TABLE 4.
-Non-synthetic Crop Treatments Treatment Metric/Rationale Any crop input that contains animal manure, an animal product, and/or an animal by- product that is reasonably likely to contain human pathogens.
-Non-synthetic crop treatments that contain animal products or animal manure that have not been heat-treated or processed by other equivalent methods shall NOT be directly applied to the edible portions of lettuce and leafy greens.
-Please see Figure 6: Decision Tree for Use of Non-Synthetic Crop Treatments.
-Examples include but are not limited to: Process Validation Agricultural / Compost teas, • The physical, chemical and/or biological treatment process(es) used Fish emulsions to render the crop input safe for application to edible crops must be • Fish meal validated.
-Blood meal Target Organism: "Bio-fertilizers" commonly used for Fecal coliform pest control, greening, disease control, fertilizing. • Salmonella spp. • E. coli O157:H7 Suppliers of these products shall disclose Listeria monocytogenes on labels, certificates of analysis, or other Other pathogens appropriate for the source material companion paperwork whether the Acceptance Criteria (at point of use): product contains any animal manure or products. • Fecal coliform: Negative or <dl (<="" 1="" 30="" grams="" ml)<="" or="" td=""></dl> P. 0 4 4 0 00 Salmonella spp.: Negative or < DL (< 1 / 30 grams or mL) E. coli O157:H7: Negative or < DL (< 1 / 30 grams or mL) Listeria monocytogenes: Not detected or < DL (< 1 CFU / 5 grams or mL) Recommended Test Methods: • Fecal coliform: U.S. EPA Method 1680; Multiple tube MPN • Salmonella spp.: U.S. EPA Method 1682 • E. coli O157:H7 and Listeria monocytogenes : Any laboratory validated method for the non-synthetic material to be tested.
-Other U.S. EPA, FDA, or AOAC-accredited methods may be used as appropriate Sampling Plan:
+Metric/Rationale on-synthetic crop treatments that contain animal products or animal anure that have not been heat-treated or processed by other equivalent ethods shall NOT be directly applied to the edible portions of lettuce and afy greens. anure that have not been heat-treated or processed by other equivalent ethods shall NOT be directly applied to the edible portions of lettuce and afy greens. ease see Figure 7: Decision Tree for Use of Non-Synthetic Crop Treatments. ocess Validation The physical, chemical and/or biological treatment process(es) used to render the crop input safe for application to edible crops must be validated. rget Organism: Fecal coliform Salmonella spp.
+E. coli O157:H7 Listeria monocytogenes Other pathogens appropriate for the source material cceptance Criteria (at point of use): Fecal coliform: Negative or <dl (<="" 1="" 30="" grams="" li="" ml)<="" or=""> Salmonella spp.: Negative or <dl (<="" 1="" 30="" grams="" li="" ml)<="" or=""> E. coli O157:H7: Negative or <dl (<="" 1="" 30="" grams="" li="" ml)<="" or=""> Listeria monocytogenes: Not detected or &lt; DL (&lt; 1 CFU / 5 grams or mL) Listeria monocytogenes: Not detected or &lt; DL (&lt; 1 CFU / 5 grams or mL) Ecommended Test Methods: Fecal coliform: U.S. EPA Method 1680; Multiple tube MPN Salmonella spp.: U.S. EPA Method 1682 E. coli O157:H7 and Listeria monocytogenes: Any laboratory validated method for the non-synthetic material to be tested.
+Other U.S. EPA, FDA, or AOAC-accredited methods may be used as appropriate </dl></dl></dl>